getsentry/self-hosted/README.md

 ## Running sentry cleanup

-To free up DB space etc, run `sentry cleanup --days 90`.
+To free up DB space etc, run `sentry cleanup --days 90 --concurrency 25`.
 Steps to do so:
 * Build docker containers locally by running `docker-compose build`
 * make sure the correct AWS envs vars are set (e.g., run `./htprod` to set aws keys)
 * run `docker run -it --entrypoint bash  sentry-onpremise_cron`
 * copy the env vars from ECS tasks and convert them into `export foo=bar` strings
 * run `sentry cleanup --days 90` and make sure you have access to reources in the vpc (e.g., run `sshuttle -r vpn-prod 172.23.0.0/16 -v`)
+* concurrency needs to be set or cleanup will take a very long time

 ## Resources